Samanta-Ferrero99/Task-Based-Calendar/README.md

 **What's done.**

-We have made significant strides in the Landing Page.
-We currently have a hero image and a unique selling proposition as well as everything laid out.
-We have also decided to use React as it is simpler to use.
+We have finished up the landing page!
+It has the necessary unique selling proposition, a hero image, the benefits, and a call to action.
+We have created wireframes for all the necessary pages right now (we don't have one for settings as we created the page before the design).
+There is a static about us/contact us page and a settings page.
+The calendar and login pages are finished on the front end and we have made a good start in implementing the back-end.

 **What's not done.**

-Right now, we are in the process of making the necessary wireframes to base the rest of our pages off of.
-We would like to implement a login page, a page showing the calendar, and a settings page.
+We need to finish up the implementation behind the calendar and the login page.
+We also need to make the about us/contact us and settings pages have a back-end implementation.
+Calendar relies on the log in so that may not be completely visible yet, and the backend behind the settings page will rely on the calendar's main functionality being finished.

 **List all the pages/components of the web app.
 Provide wireframes for pages not complete.**